Last Updated on December 7, 2021

-I have always had a dream to fly.
-I remember passing by Kai Tak airport in Hong Kong in a school bus as a kid and climbing over everyone to get a clear view of the runway as a Cathay Pacific Boeing 747 passed overhead on final.
-I wanted to know everything about the 747 and with the couple of Cathay 747 pilots in our small neighborhood, I picked their brains every chance I could.
+We later moved to Hong Kong and as I was growing up my school bus would pass by Kai Tak airport and I would always climb over everyone to get a clear view of the runway.
+If I was lucky, a Cathay Pacific 747 would pass just over us at just the right time on final.
+That made me want to know everything about the 747, and luckily there were a couple of Cathay 747 pilots who were our neighbors so I picked their brains every chance I could.

-I solo’d at 17 and spent the next year flying around the New York area, flying out to the end of Long Isand with friends and circling the lighthouse there or spending the day at Block Island beach.
+At 17 I got my Private Pilot’s License (PPL) and spent the next year flying around the New York area, out to Montauk Point lighthouse at the end of Long Island, New York, or spending the day at Block Island beach.
+Those were great memories.

-When I graduated High School, I was off to the Air Force Academy where I had hoped to fly for the military.
-I got a chance to learn to fly gliders, and got an incentive ride in a T-37 trainer jet, a highlight of my Academy time.
-Alas, things didn’t quite work out due to an unexpected medical turn of events, and I was grounded permanently from military flight.
-So I never did make it to the Academy’s more advanced pilot training and beyond.
+When I graduated High School, I was off to a military Academy where I had hoped to eventually fly for the military.
+It gave me a chance to fly gliders, and a opportunity to ride in a T-37 trainer jet, a highlight of my Academy time.
+Unfortunately, things didn’t quite work out due to some medical issues that grounded me permanently from military fligh, so sadly I never did make it further.

-Flying was all I ever wanted to do, and the primary reason I went to the Academy, so I suddenly felt lost.
-I had to find something else to do, so I got into computers and have done pretty well in that career field.
+Flying was all I ever wanted to do, and the primary reason I went to the Academy, so I suddenly had to find something else to do.
+After serving my commitment in the military I decided to move on to a career in Information Technology.

-But over the last few years building a full sized simulator has started to become a fantastic possibility.
-Vendors are producing ready-made parts and computer hardware that make it much easier to build and operate a great simulator.
-And suddenly my vision started becoming a reality.
+Over the last 15-20 years building a full sized simulator at home has started to become a real possibility.
+Replica sim parts vendors are now producing ready-made plug-and-play parts that make it much easier to start, and powerful computing hardware is pushing the envelope in terms of visuals.
+Suddenly visions can become reality.

-By this time the Boeing 737 had become such a popular sim for people to build because of the availability of parts and small size, but it’s also an extremely versatile aircraft that can get in and out of small and large fields alike.
-There’s still an old-school overhead but it has modern avionics.
+During this time the Boeing 737 became such a popular sim for people to build because of the availability of parts and smaller size, but also the aircraft’s versatility getting in and out of small and large fields alike.
+There’s still some old-school components but it has modern avionics.
 It’s still being produced in large numbers today, and continuously being updated.
 And it’s arguably the most popular jet of all time.
-Certainly one that is a workhorse of the industry.
-So naturally I gravitated toward that airframe and rapidly it became my favorite aircraft.
+Certainly one that is, and will continue to be, a workhorse of the industry.
+So naturally I gravitated toward that air-frame and it quickly became my favorite aircraft.

-It has been and will continue to be a long road.
-Which is why I decided to call this site the My Never Ending Sim project.
-Because at times that’s exactly what it feels like.
+It has been and will continue to be a long, slow road.
 There’s ALWAYS something more to do, to try, to redo when something better comes out, to remake into something better, and so on.
 This is definitely one of those “the journey is more important than the destination” things and that’s ok.
 It’ll be done when it’s done.
 In the meantime it’s a serious labor of love.